baxacsharp/Linkedin-Backend/README.md

-# DB-Buildweek
+# Linkedin-backend
- Database Backend Strive Team Build Week
+Linkedin-backend using postgresSql